 Based on guidance provided by Board of Forestry the lumber products assessment does not apply to products where labor has added 'significant value' to them, such as:

 However, the addition of any value to a lumber product does not automatically result in a product not subject to the assessment.
 Many lumber products undergo additional processing before being used, but are still subject to the assessment, for example lumber that is graded and planed.
 In addition, engineered wood products, which are subject to the assessment, have been, by definition, processed or manufactured from raw materials.
-Thus, it is important to consult the Board of Forestry's Emergency Regulations when trying to determine if a product is subject to the Lumber Products Assessment.
+Thus, it is important to consult the Board of Forestry's Regulation when trying to determine if a product is subject to the Lumber Products Assessment.

 The following listing is current as of July 1, 2013.
 We will add additional products as we receive further guidance from the Board of Forestry.